21 Fun and Interesting Facts About Puerto Rico

 facts about puerto rico rum

 The rum industry in Puerto Rico is valued at roughly $51 million.
-You can find microdistilleries in any major city, and many restaurants have a list of rums you can sample from.
+You can find microdistilleries in any major city, and many restaurants have a list of rums from which you can sample.

 You can also take tours through distilleries, including Bacardi’s distillery in Cataño.
 Some of the distilleries let you take mixology classes and tastings, though you may need to pay fees.